martin-conur/weatherapi/README.md

     point.wind_kmh # wind in kilometers per hour point.localtime # local datetime of the request

-    # soon all the docs availables
+    # soon all the docs availables'

 Visit and contribute to our `Github repo <https://github.com/martin-conur/wapi>`_.